Searching for Bobby Fischer: Cast

-Some famous chess players have brief cameos in the film: Anjelina Belakovskaia, Joel Benjamin, Roman Dzindzichashvili, Kamran Shirazi, along with the real Joshua Waitzkin, Bruce Pandolfini, Vincent Livermore, and Russell Garber.
-Chess master Asa Hoffmann is played by Austin Pendleton; the real Hoffmann did not like the way he was portrayed.
+Some famous chess players have cameos in the film: Anjelina Belakovskaia, Joel Benjamin, Roman Dzindzichashvili, Kamran Shirazi, along with the real Joshua Waitzkin, Bruce Pandolfini, Vincent Livermore, and Russell Garber.
+Chess master Asa Hoffmann is played by Austin Pendleton; the real Hoffmann was disappointed with his portrayal by Pendleton.
 Chess expert Poe McClinton, still a park regular, is seen throughout the film.
 Pal Benko was supposed to be in the film but his part was cut out.
 Waitzkin's real mother and sister also have cameos.
 Bobby Fischer appears in newsreel footage.

 The Russian player in the park (played by Vasek Simek) who holds up the sign "Game or Photograf Of Man Who Beet [sic] Tal 1953 • Five Dollars", was based on the real life of Israel Zilber, who would regularly sleep in the park, awakening only for a "five dollar game" that he would demand in a Russian accent (reduced to "two dollar game" during slow times if requested) and which he would invariably win.
 Zilber also played the Queen's Gambit as White.
 Zilber, Latvian Chess Champion in 1958, defeated the teenage Mikhail Tal in 1952, and during most of the 1980s was homeless and regarded as one of the top players in Washington Square Park.

 Waitzkin's main chess foil character in the film, Jonathan Poe (played by Michael Nirenberg), is based on chess prodigy Jeff Sarwer.
 When Sarwer was asked what he felt about his portrayal in the film, he stated: At the end of the day it was a Hollywood film, a work of fiction, and it helped popularize chess more so that's always a good thing.
 But I have a lot of distance to the actual book and film, the way I was portrayed was nothing at all like how I was in real life so what's the point in comparing myself to it?